Reproducibility in the Control of Autonomous Mobility-on-Demand Systems: Experiments

 \subsubsection{NYC Taxi Trip Data}

 Another variant of the NYC data is hosted by the Illinois Data Bank~\cite{illinoisdatabankIDB-9610843}.
 This collection contains taxi trip records from 2019 to 2013, which were originally acquired from the NYC TLC.
-Unlike the zonal representation in the newer TLC data, this dataset includes raw GPS coordinates for pickup and dropoff locations.
-It was used in~\cite{donovan2015using}, and the accompanying preprocessing scripts are publicly available~\cite{donovan_published_code}, offering a reproducible analysis pipeline for researchers working with GPS-based mobility data.
+It includes raw GPS coordinates for pickup and dropoff locations, was used in~\cite{donovan2015using}, and the accompanying preprocessing scripts are publicly available~\cite{donovan_published_code}.
+It offers a reproducible analysis pipeline for researchers working with GPS-based mobility data.